Delocalisation and absolute-value-FKG in the solid-on-solid model: Abstract

 \section{Abstract}

 The solid-on-solid model is a model of height functions, introduced to study the interface separating the $+$ and $-$ phase in the Ising model.
 The planar solid-on-solid model thus corresponds to the three-dimensional Ising model.
-Delocalisation of this model at high temperature and at zero slope was first derived by Fr\"ohlich and Spencer, in parallel to proving the Kosterlitz-Thouless phase transition.
-The first main result of this article consists of a simple, alternative proof for delocalisation of the solid-on-solid model.
+Delocalisation of this model at high temperature and at zero slope was first derived by Fr\"ohlich and Spencer, in parallel to proving the Berezinskii-Kosterlitz-Thouless phase transition.
+The first main result of this article consists of a simple, alternative proof of delocalisation of the solid-on-solid model.
 In fact, the argument is more general: it works on any planar graph---not just the square lattice---and implies that the interface delocalises at any slope rather than exclusively at the zero slope.
-The second main result is that the absolute value of the height function in this model satisfies the FKG lattice condition.
-This property is believed to be intimately linked to the (quantitative) understanding of delocalisation, given the recent successes in the context of the square ice and (more generally) the six-vertex model.
-The new FKG inequality is shown to hold true for both the solid-on-solid model as well as for the discrete Gaussian model, which implies immediately that the two notions of delocalisation, namely delocalisation in finite volume and delocalisation of shift-invariant Gibbs measures, coincide.
+The second main result, proved independently, is that the absolute value of the height function in this model satisfies the FKG lattice condition.
+This property is believed to be intimately linked to the (quantitative) understanding of delocalisation, given the recent successes in the context of the square ice and (more generally) the six-vertex model, and it has already been used elsewhere in a new proof of the BKT transition.
+The new FKG inequality is shown to hold true for both the solid-on-solid model as well as for the discrete Gaussian model, which in this article implies that the two notions of delocalisation, namely delocalisation in finite volume and delocalisation of shift-invariant Gibbs measures, coincide.